Hog Island (San Joaquin County)

 Hog Island is an island in the San Joaquin River, and is one of many islands which constitute the Sacramento–San Joaquin River Delta.
-It was used for agriculture in the early 20th century, but has now mostly become marsh or submerged land; it remains a spot for fishing, particularly halibut and striped bass.
+It was used for agriculture in the early 20th century, but has now mostly become marsh or submerged land; it remains a spot for fishing, particularly channel and blue catfish.

 Geography

 Hog Island is located in San Joaquin County, California, and is not managed by any reclamation district.
 Hog Island was separated from Spud Island to its southwest by the dredging of the Hog Island Cut; the two islands are in the San Joaquin River, at a point where McDonald Island lies to the west of the river and Rindge Tract to its east.
 The United States Geological Survey (USGS) gives its elevation as 13 ft.